Stripe Webhooks: Complete Guide with Event Examples

 }

-Use the event ID (event.id) or resource ID (payment_intent.id) to track processed events and prevent duplicate actions.
+Use the event ID (event.id) or resource ID (payment_intent.id) to track what you have already processed.
+This prevents duplicate actions.

 Use HTTPS Endpoints

 Stripe requires HTTPS for production webhook endpoints.
-This encrypts webhook data in transit, preventing eavesdropping or tampering.
+This encrypts webhook data in transit and prevents eavesdropping or tampering.

-For local development, use the Stripe CLI to forward webhooks to your local HTTP endpoint securely.
+For local development, use the Stripe CLI to forward webhooks to your local HTTP endpoint safely.

 Respond Quickly

-Return a 2xx status code within 5 seconds, before performing complex operations:
+Return a 2xx status code within 5 seconds.
+Do this before running any slow operations:

 app.post('/webhooks/stripe', async (req, res) => {